 Trailhead for Kalalau Trail at end of Kūhiō Highway (Hwy.
-56) in Hā'ena State Park; Miloli'i (May 15 through Labor Day) and Nu'alolo Kai accessible by boat only.
+56) in Hā'ena State Park; Miloli'i (May 15 through September 7) and Nu'alolo Kai accessible by boat only.

 Exceptionally scenic sea cliffs and valleys which can be viewed from land along the coastal Kalalau Trail or by air and sea with authorized commercial operators.
 Primitive recreational experience with choice of a day hike to Hanakāpī'ai Beach (2 miles one-way) or a strenuous 11-mile back-packing trip to a primitive camp at Kalalau with overnight stopover at Hanakoa.
 Trail traverses high sea cliffs and lush stream valleys with plunging waterfalls and is strenuous.
-The trail to Hanakāpī'ai Falls and the continuation of the Kalalau Trail beyond Hanakāpī'ai are recommended for experienced hikers only.
+The trail to Hanakāpī'ai Falls and the continuation of the Kalalau Trail beyond Hanakāpī' ai are recommended for experienced hikers only.
 Primitive camping also provided at Miloli'i.
 Knowledge and skills of primitive outdoor living required for backpacking and camping along this coast.
 Day expeditions to Nu'alolo Kai by commercial boats.
 Shore fishing and seasonal goat hunting.
 Ocean conditions are unpredictable and can be dangerous - swimming and wading are not recommended.
-Camping permits required on Kalalau Trail beyond Hanakāpī'ai.
+Camping permits required for Kalalau Trail beyond Hanakāpī'ai.
 Boat landing restrictions - inquire at Kaua'i district office or refer to State Parks website.
 No drinking water available - all water must be treated.
 (6,175 acres)

 Hanakāpī'ai Falls (left) can be viewed by taking the 2-mile hike upvalley from Hanakāpī'ai Beach.
-Kalalau Beach (above) is found at the end of the 11-mile Kalalau sand beach backed by dunes.
-Scenic setting and good views of the high sea cliffs of Nāpali Coast.
-Swimming in summer during calm conditions; shore fishing.
-Beware of strong, offshore currents.
-Hot, dry area.
-(137.7 acres)
+Kalalau Beach (above) is found at the end of the 11-mile Kalalau Trail.